-Kobe’s Harborland is where you can combine much of your sightseeing, shopping, and dining.
+Kobe’s waterfront is where you can combine much of your sightseeing, shopping, and dining.
 Everything is walkable and admission is free.
-If you’re around in December, all the trees on the main street are lit up with a total of 80,000 bulbs in various shapes and sizes.
+If you’re around in December, all the trees on the main street are illuminated with a total of 80,000 bulbs in various shapes and sizes.

 Total budget: ¥300 (Covers admission into the Maiko Marine Promenade — train to Kobe is free with the Kansai Thru Pass.)

 Kansai is a fairly compact and well-connected region, so the first step is to pick one central location from which to embark on your exploration.